ppy/osu-wiki/wiki/Tournaments/OWC/2025/en.md

 [^pf]: PF – Points for this team
 [^pa]: PA – Points against this team
 [^pd]: PD – Point differential: `PD = map wins - map losses`.
 Used as the first tiebreaker for the group
-[^groups-seed]: Qualifiers seeding.
+[^groups-seed]: Qualifier seeding.
 Used as the second tiebreaker for the group
 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same rating sum